The Modern Messiah

 The Wasp, March 31, 1882 (G.F.
 Keller)

-The cartoon below is entitled The Modern Messiah, and it appeared in the satirical magazine, The Wasp, on the eve of Wilde's third lecture in San Francisco.
+The cartoon above is entitled The Modern Messiah, and it appeared in the satirical magazine, The Wasp, on the eve of Wilde's third lecture in San Francisco.

 Below is a glossary of some of the characters depicted.